AusClimateService/npcp/reports/phase1/phase1_report.md

-The RCMs were forced by global climate model (GCM) data from the Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) and will ultimately be submitted to the
-Coordinated Regional Climate Downscaling Experiment ([CORDEX](https://cordex.org/)), forming the basis for much of the climate projection information delivered by NPCP members.
+The RCMs were forced by global climate model (GCM) data from the Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) and will ultimately be submitted to CORDEX, forming the basis for much of the climate projection information delivered by NPCP members.

 The subset of the NPCP CORDEX-CMIP6 data used for the intercomparison